-What is iso certification?
+What is ISO certification?

 ISO Certification is a seal of approval from an external body whereby a company complies to one of the internationally recognised ISO management systems.
 Certification can be used to tender for business as a proof of a company’s credibility but also instils confidence in a potential client that promises will be kept.

-What is ISO Accreditation and is it different to Certification?
+What is ISO Accredited Certification?

 On the other hand, not only can a certification body act as the consultant to implement the system/s into a company, they can certify the company once compliant to the standard/s and offer support and guidance throughout the year to ensure that the company maintains its certification and most importantly uses the systems to benefit the company, on an on-going basis.